Can You Compost Human Waste?

 This is the classic composting process and can easily be done at home.
 Here, organic matter is collected and exposed to weather conditions, usually at temperatures not higher than 40°C.

-With such temperatures, the composting process is particularly slow and can be slower if either the weather conditions do not facilitate the process, or the contents inside the composting bin are placed improperly.
+With such temperatures, the composting process is particularly slow.
+It can be slower if either the weather conditions do not facilitate the process or the contents inside the composting bin are placed improperly.

-Composting human waste using the cold composting process will take months and pathogens in the fecal matter will not be completely destroyed.
+Composting human waste using the cold composting process will take months, and pathogens in the fecal matter will not be destroyed.

 2. Vermicompost

 This is the composting process where earthworms are introduced into the mix.
-The worms can eat and digest 1.5 times their own body weight per day and since they inherently dig through everything, they are best suited to break down organic matter.
+The worms can eat and digest 1.5 times their body weight per day, and since they inherently dig through everything, they are best suited to breaking down organic matter.

 It is the best way to ensure human waste is composted properly and can be used on edible fruits and food crops as the matter undergoes high temperatures of about 65°C.